vipo/fp-2023/README.md

 # fp-2023

 ## Setup
-1. Fork this repository, checkout the fork.
+1. Checkout the repository.
 This project uses GitHub Actions haskell workflow, please preserve its configuration.
 2. Now you have two options
   - Use GitHub Codespaces (Code -> Codespaces) to develop directly in browser.
 This is paid